Calvin-Kuo/calvinkuo/src/data/about.md

 - My parents both studied Computer Science at their universities, so I became familiar with computers from a young age.

-- We subscribed to AOL in 1995.
-I still remember installing it from a floppy disk onto our brand new Packard Bell.
-It took years for me to send my first email.

-- In .
-I might have endangered her business by using her computer too much.
+- As a kid, I remember playing with my father's clunky laptop where I learned grammar and math.
+I might have endangered his business by using his computer too much.

+- At 5, I began learning how to swim and ice skate competitively.
+After a year, I decided to stick with swimming and give up ice skating because I preferred warm sports over cold sports.

+- At 6, I began Chinese school where I was *cough*forced*cough* to learn how to read, write, listen, and speak Simplified Chinese.
+For the next 12 years, my Saturdays were dedicated to Chinese school (6 days of school a week).
+It was also the year I accidentally broke my father's Motorola Razr flip phone from using it too much.

 - At 7, my parents gifted me a Gameboy for the 14 hour flight to China.
 Besides this being my first time visiting Asia, this was the first time I had a gaming device of any kind --so as you can imagine I was ecstatic.

-- At 8, my parents bought me a Sony Mavica MVC-FD71 digital camera after I stole their SLR one too many times.
-It could fit 10 images to a floppy disk at a 0.3MP resolution.
-I still have it and it still works.
-I've been taking photographs ever since, now with a Nikon D750, D800, and occasionally with a Mamiya 6II.
+- At 8, my parents bought a new Dell destop computer.
+I learned how to use Microsoft Word and PowerPoint, which I then used for my homework.

+- At 9, I began playing club soccer (or football for my friends outside the U.S.).
+I also created my first email account (it was a Gmail).
+I felt like a boss whenever I got an email.

 - At 10, I built my first website with Microsoft FrontPage on our Pentium III [Gateway](https://en.wikipedia.org/wiki/Gateway,_Inc.).
 It was a website for my Club Penguin and it was terrible (but I did not think so at the time).
+I also made Club Penguin Youtube videos.

-- I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil) (without the permission of my parents).
-Over the next few years, I built several more including one of the first audio modulated coils and one of the first DRSSTCs.
+- I was 11 when I built my first [Tesla Coil](https://en.wikipedia.org/wiki/Tesla_coil).

-- When I was 12, I set the all-time high record at my local laser tag facility by reverse engineering the charging station and weapon protocols with a photo-resistor, micro-cassette recorder, and a lot of patience.
-I was unstoppable.
+- When I was 12, I learned anatomy and found myself incredibly interested in pursuing a field of surgery.
+I was not afraid of blood, but I was afraid of shots.

-- At 13, I went to space camp and fell in love.
-I went back two more times and promised myself that I'd work in space.
-I've since helped build three generations of satellites and have contributed to two more.

-- At 14, I was almost expelled for finding a backdoor into my high school's file server and telling everyone but the faculty members about it.
-Later that year, I figured out how to turn off the internet firewall by editing system registry keys.
-I anonymously shared my work months later.

-- At 16, I participated in a foreign exchange program in Dortmund, Germany.
-Since then, I've gone back almost every year.

-- 14 - 17, I played a lot of video games.
-My favorites included Counter Strike Source, Command and Conquer 3, Halo 2, and Age of Empires II.

-- At 18, In the summer before college, my friends and I started playing [Muggle Quidditch](https://en.wikipedia.org/wiki/Quidditch_(sport)).
-We went on to start over 8 teams in the [International Quidditch Association](https://en.wikipedia.org/wiki/International_Quidditch_Association) including the [Buffalo Quidditch Society](https://www.facebook.com/buffaloquidditch/).
-At our height, we were ranked third in the IQA.
-Although I don't play anymore, you can still see pictures of me holding a broom while wearing a chess camp t-shirt on facebook.
+- At 14, I learned about the stock market and investing concepts.
+My first stock was Apple [(APPL)](https://investor.apple.com/stock-price/default.aspx) as a gift from my parents.
+I also competed in my high school's [MarketWatch Virtual Stock Exchange Game](https://www.marketwatch.com/games) where I won 1st place.
+This was the start of my fever-passion for the markets.

+- At 15, I was stressed about SATs, APs, extra-curriculars (i.e.: student government, volunteer hours, varsity sports, National Honor Society), and college applications.
+This year was a blur for me.

+- At 16, I took my first computer science course (C++) with a teacher that looked like Ghandi.
+I wanted to learn how to create my own games which sparked my interest in computer science.
+I also bought my first phone: a gold iPhone 6.
+I guess this was the start of me being an Apple fanboy.
+This year I also passed my AP Chinese exam, graduated Chinese school, and reclaimed my Saturdays.

+- At 17, I bought my first laptop.
+It was a silver Macbook Pro.
+One of the first things I did with my Macbook Pro: apply to universities to study Computer Science.
+I also took my second computer science course (Java and OOP).

+- At 18, I learned how to live independently as a Freshman at Rutgers.
+It was also my realization that the road to majoring in Computer Science was going to be a long and challenging one; however, I was ready.

+- At 19, I got my first paying job as an Orientation Leader.
+That first paycheck was better than any fruity-sticker my teachers rewarded me in elementary school.

+- At 20, I learned about resiliency when faced with rejection.
+I applied to a few jobs that I really wanted, interviewed to the last round, but got rejected at the end.
+I learned to reflect, revise, and retry with my head held high.

-- At 19, I took my first graduate course and published my first academic paper.
+- At 22, I took my first graduate course.

-- At 20, I co-authored a grant to build a satellite and managed a 60+ person team for the next two years.
-You can read more about that [here](https://ubnl.space/glados/).
+- At 24, I filed my first patent with the U.S. Patent Office.

 Ask me in person for other stories that I'm afraid to share with the internet.